Yeb02/RECURSIVE_NODES/README.md

 #### Details

 - I recommend toggling adress Sanitizer on (if you have it installed) when debuging the .exe .
 It MUST be disabled when debuging the DLL because of a VS bug.
-Found in  Project Properties -> C/C++ -> General -> Enable Adress Sanitizer  .
+Found in  Project Properties -> C/C++ -> General -> Enable Adress Sanitizer.
+It is also incompatible with rocketSim.

-- Sciplot's headers are in the repo but unused yet.
+- If you do not have a rocketSim install you will need to exclude rocketSim.h and rocketSim.cpp from the solution, same for files using torch if you dont have libtorch.